Modified Shallow Water Equations for significantly varying seabeds: Conclusions

 \section{Conclusions}

 In this study, we derived a novel non-hydrostatic non-dispersive model of shallow water type which takes into account large bathymetric variations.
-Previously, some attempt was already made in the literature to derive shallow water systems for arbitrary slopes and curvature \cite{Berger1998, Bouchut2003,Dressler1978,Keller2003}.
+Previously, some attempt was already made in the literature to derive shallow water systems for arbitrary slopes and curvature \cite{Berger1998, Bouchut2003, Dressler1978, Keller2003}.
 However, our study contains a certain number of new elements with respect to the existing state of the art.
-Namely, our derivation procedure relies on a generalized Lagrangian principle of the water wave problem \cite{Clamond2009}.
-Moreover, we do not introduce any small parameter and our approximation is made through the choice of a suitable ansatz.
+Namely, our derivation procedure relies on a generalised Lagrangian principle of the water wave problem \cite{Clamond2009} which allows easily the derivations of approximations that cannot be obtained with more conventional asymptotic expansions.
+Indeed, we do not introduce explicitly any small parameter and our approximation is made through the choice of a suitable ansatz.
 Resulting governing equations have a simple form and physically sound structure.
 Another new element is the introduction of arbitrary bottom time variations.
+Finally, the non-hydrostatic character of obtained equations is fundamentally different from the well-known Boussinesq-type and mild-slope models.
+The reason of non-hydrostaticity of mSV equations lies in the pressure term and not in the frequency dispersion.
+Of course, the proposed model has to be further tested and validated by making direct comparisons with state-of-the-art numerical wave models \cite{Grilli2008, Athanassoulis2015}.

-The proposed model is discretized with a finite volume scheme with adaptive time stepping to capture the underlying complex dynamics.
+The proposed model is discretised with a finite volume scheme with adaptive time stepping to capture the underlying complex dynamics.
 The performance of this scheme is then illustrated on several test cases.
-Some implications to tsunami wave modeling are also suggested at the end of this study.
+Some implications to tsunami wave modelling are also suggested at the end of this study.
+For ocean modelling, the most interesting feature of the model is perhaps the prediction of a wave slow down due to the bottom slope.

-Among various perspectives we would like to underline the importance of a robust runup algorithm development using the current model.
-This research should shift forward the accuracy and our comprehension of a water wave runup onto complex shores \cite{Dutykh2011,Dutykh2011c,Fritz2007, Fuhrman2009,Pelinovsky1992,Stefanakis2011}.
+Among various perspectives, we would like to underline the importance of a robust runup algorithm development using the current model.
+This research should shift forward the accuracy and our comprehension of a water wave runup onto complex shores \cite{Dutykh2011e, Dutykh2011c}.